Soraida, age 8

 Later on between the ages of 10 and 12, I realized it was because of my sexual orientation.

-At this age the thing that ruled me more - and still does - is music.
-I really liked making my mom play me old classic rock albums or Metallica CD's every weekday, as she drove my sister and I to work.
+I remember making my mom play me old classic rock albums or her Metallica CD's every weekday, as she drove my sister and I to work.

 My message to young gay and lesbian children and young adults now is: